iaanimashaun/DED_Detector/README.md

 ---

 ## Description 📝
-A machine learning model was trained to detect Diabetic Eye Disease (DED) from a retina scan.
+A machine learning model was trained to detect Diabetic Eye Disease (DED) from retina scan images

 ---